The 32D ‘Red Arrow’ Veteran Association

 In mid-October 1941 the 192D Tank Battalion, including the former 32D Division Tank Company (now Co.
 A of the 192D), was moved by rail to San Francisco, California.
 The 192D was sent to the Philippines, where with the 194TH Tank Battalion became the Provisional Tank Group on Luzon.
 This Tank Group included the tank companies from the National Guard Divisions from California (40TH), Kentucky (38TH), Illinois (33D), Minnesota (34TH), Ohio (37TH) and Wisconsin (32D).

-On 13 November, Brigadier General William S. Wood, Jr. resigned so he could return to his civilian job as vice-president and general manager of Beloit Iron Works (later Beloit Corp.), which was starting to receive numerous defense contracts.
-He was succeeded by Brigadier General Ellerbe W. Carter as Commander of the 57TH Field Artillery Brigade.
-About the same time Lieutenant Colonel Kenneth L. Hallenbeck became the commander of the 125TH Infantry, taking the place of Colonel Matthias A. Wiesenhoefer.
+On 13 November, Brig.
+Gen. William S. Wood, Jr. resigned so he could return to his civilian job as vice-president and general manager of Beloit Iron Works (later Beloit Corp.), which was starting to receive numerous defense contracts.
+He was succeeded by Brig.
+Gen. Ellerbe W. Carter, from Louisville, KY, as commander of the 57TH Field Artillery Brigade.

 On 3 December 1941 the 632D Tank Destroyer Battalion was formed at Camp Livingston, Louisiana from personnel of the 32D Infantry Division.

-When the 'square' National Guard divisions were 'triangularized', each was required to create one tank destroyer battalion from surplus units (for some reason, the 41ST Division was not faced with this requirement).
+When the 'square' National Guard divisions were “triangularized,” each was required to create one tank destroyer battalion from surplus units (for some reason, the 41ST Division was not tasked with this requirement).
 These battalions were numbered in the 600-series with the last 2 digits indicating the division it came from.
 There were 7 additional tank destroyer battalions created from the 7 brigades of National Guard corps artillery.
 They were numbered in the 700-series with the last 2 digits indicating the brigade it was created from.
-These battalions were non-divisional units, they were GHQ Troops under the control of the Armored Force (so technically they were not organic to the parent unit).
-However, some of these tank destroyer battalions went overseas as an attachment to the parent unit and were, for the most part, considered organic to them.
-Most were separated, some were redesignated to become part of an armored division, others were inactivated with their personnel absorbed into some other Armored Force unit.
+These battalions were non-divisional units; they were GHQ Troops under the control of the Armored Force, so technically they were not organic to the parent unit.
+However, some of these tank destroyer battalions went overseas and served closely with the parent unit.
+Most were separated, some were re-designated to become part of an armored division, and others were inactivated with their personnel absorbed into some other Armored Force unit.

-The 632D Tank Destroyer Battalion was, essentially, treated as an organic unit of the 32D Division.
+The 632D Tank Destroyer Battalion served closely with the 32D Division.
 It went to Australia with the 32D Division.
 It fought with the 32D at Aitape and Saidor.
 It went into the battle for Leyte with the 1ST Cavalry Division, but later joined the 32D on Leyte.
 On Luzon it was initially attached to the 13TH Armored Group but subsequently served with 37TH, 44TH and 32D Divisions on Luzon.

 On 7 December 1941, in conjunction with the attack on Pearl Harbor, the Japanese began bombing the Philippines in preparation for an amphibious assault a few days later.
 Company A, 192D Tank Battalion (formerly the 32D Div.
 Tank Co.) fought against the Imperial Japanese Forces in many engagements and rear guard actions, and rendered assistance in covering the eventual retreat of our forces into Bataan.

-Wisconsin’s Governor Julius P. Heil visited the Soldiers of the 32D Division at Camp Livingston, LA on 10 December. [added 27 Aug.
-‘13]
+Wisconsin’s Governor Julius P. Heil visited the Soldiers of the 32D Infantry Division at Camp Livingston, LA on 10 December. [added 27 Aug. ’13, TPB]

 Division Headquarters and Headquarters Company